 Pythagorean Theorem Calculator

 Calculate the hypotenuse or missing leg of a right triangle using the Pythagorean theorem.
-Free online with step-by-step results.
+Free online with instant formula display.

 Embed this tool